Frequently Asked Questions

 - Half Marathon cutoff is 5-hours

-Sugar Daddy Marathon is trying to be as green as possible and create minimal waste.
+Sugar Daddy Race is trying to be as green as possible and create minimal waste.
 Please help us by bringing your own water bottle or hydration pack for the race.
 You can refill water on the course stations.
 Below you will find a list of recommended items for running the race.